Date of Award:

 Todd K. Moon

 Neal, David A., "Utilizing Correct Prior Probability Calculation to Improve Performance of Low-Density Parity-Check Codes in the Presence of Burst Noise" (2012).
-All Graduate Theses and Dissertations.
-Paper 1402.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1402.